Question 1: Describe how the poverty line is estimated in India?

 Question 7: Describe global poverty trends.

-In Sub Saharan Africa, poverty increased from 41% in 1981 to 48% in 2001.
-The poverty level has remained the same in Latin America.
+In Sub Saharan Africa, poverty decreased from 51% in 2005 to 41% in 2015.
+In Latin America poverty level decreased from 10% in 2005 to 4% in 2015..
 Poverty has resurfaced in Russia and some of the former communist countries.

 Question 8: Describe current government strategy of poverty alleviation?